 James Seward is a Senior Financial Officer in the Financial Advisory and Banking group of the World Bank Treasury.
 He is part of a team of financial specialists that design and implement financial solutions to help clients: (1) access financing for development by mobilizing World Bank Group financial resources and private sector financing; (2) mitigate the impact of financial, natural disaster and commodity risks by facilitating access to market-based risk management tools; and (3) strengthen the capacity of client counterparts in optimizing financing structures.
 Mr. Seward is leading this work for Africa and engaged across the world on a range of financial solutions.

-Prior this position, Mr. Seward was the Practice Manager for the Finance and Markets (F&M) team in the Africa Region of the World Bank.
+Before coming to the Treasury in 2018, Mr. Seward was a Program Manager for strategic fundraising initiatives for the Finance, Competitiveness, and Innovation practice, and from 2016-2017, he was the Practice Manager for the Finance and Markets (F&M) team in the Africa Region of the World Bank.
 He oversaw a team of 26 staff, a lending portfolio of $1.4 billion across 12 projects, and 40 grants of $32.4 million covering the spectrum of financial sector development technical assistance and advisory programs in 20 countries in Africa.
-From 2014-2016, he was the Practice Manager of the F&M team in the East Asia and Pacific Region, where he managed a team of 42 staff across 10 country offices, with a budget of over $15 million and series of financing operations of over $700 million.
-During the past 17 years at World Bank, he has worked on a range of financial sector policy issues, including financial stability, banking reform, strengthening regulation and supervision, building financial markets and competitiveness, and expanding access to finance.
-Mr. Seward has led numerous technical assistance, analytical, and financing operations during his tenure at the World Bank, including three major Financial Sector Assessment Programs (FSAPs) in East Asia.
+From 2014-2016, he was the Practice Manager of the F&M team in the East Asia and Pacific Region, where he managed a team of 42 staff across 10 country offices, and Mr. Seward established new World Bank knowledge hubs in Malaysia and Korea.
+He managed a budget of over $15 million and series of financing operations of over $700 million, which included the financing of infrastructure, such as in roads, sustainable energy, and housing, and often involved the enhancement and/or creation of new financial entities.